Writing a job vacancy in 7 steps

 End your job ad with the application deadline: the date you stop accepting new applications.
 Including a deadline encourages potential applicants to act.

-- Only set relevant requirements You are not allowed to ask about age, gender, background, health status, sexual orientation, religion, or political views.
-In fact, doing so is punishable by law, although there are some exceptions.
-Dutch Law requires employers to offer equal opportunities (in Dutch).
+• Only set relevant requirements You may not ask about age, gender, background, health status, sexual orientation, religion, or political views.
+Doing so is punishable by law, although there are some exceptions.
+Dutch Law requires employers to offer equal opportunities (in Dutch) during the recruitment and selection process.

 Example of a job ad

-If you are still a bit unsure of what a good job ad looks like, here is a good example.
+If you are still unsure of what a good job ad looks like, here is a good example (PDF).

 Posting a job ad

-- Job boards.
-Job boards attract job seekers.
-In other words, they are a good way to get your ad seen by the right people.
+• Job boards.
+Job boards attract job seekers so your ad will be seen by the right people.
 Not sure which job board to choose?
 Business Insider has a list of the largest job boards (in Dutch).